 Genetic Testing and Counseling

-If members of your family have had cancer, you might be at increased risk of getting it yourself.
-It’s estimated that 5% of all cancers are due to a specific inherited syndrome, and approximately 10% of cancers run in families.
-(Source: American Cancer Society).
+If members of your family have had cancer, you might be at an increased risk of getting it yourself.
+It’s estimated that 5 percent of all cancers are due to a specific inherited syndrome, and approximately 10 percent of cancers run in families (Source: American Cancer Society).
 Additionally, about 20 to 30 percent of cancers are due to a combination of genetics and environment.

 As a part of UT Southwestern’s Simmons Comprehensive Cancer Center, Moncrief Cancer Institute offers the only research-based clinical program in North Texas with testing and genetic counseling for all types of cancer.

 Through this program, board-certified genetic counselors can help you find out your risks of developing cancer.
-If we discover that you have an increased risk of cancer, we can recommend certain preventive measures to reduce your chances of actually developing the disease.
+If an increased risk of cancer is discovered, we can recommend certain preventive measures to reduce your chances of actually developing the disease.
 Genetic testing can also give you peace of mind if you find out that you don’t have an increased risk of developing cancer.

 Characteristics of Cancers That are Inherited: